English

 Execute the connection logic directly:

-puppyone conn run conn_abc123
+puppyone access run conn_abc123

 View execution logs

-puppyone conn logs conn_abc123
+puppyone access logs conn_abc123

 Update configuration